Preventative security tools (ITSAP.00.058)

 Anti-virus software defends devices against malware through the following actions:

-• Blocks known malicious software from downloading.
+• Block known malicious software from downloading

+Virtual private networks (VPNs) are private communications networks (referred to as tunnels) through an untrusted network.
+A VPN is used to establish a secure connection with authentication and protected data traffic.
 It sends and receives data through an encrypted tunnel to prevent observations by threat actors.
 You can use it within your organization or between several different organizations to communicate over a wider network.
+For more details on VPN, refer to Virtual Private Networks (ITSAP.80.101).

 Virtualization is a technique that creates an isolated environment for specific applications to run on your device.
 Virtualization can be used for the following purposes to improve security:

-• Separate business and personal applications.
+• Separate business and personal applications

-• Isolate different applications and processes for specific groups and business lines.
+• Isolate different applications and processes for specific groups and business lines

-• Download malicious content for testing, using an isolated environment to prevent access to other applications.
+• Download malicious content for testing, using an isolated environment to prevent access to other applications

 You should also follow Domain-based Message Authentication, Reporting, and Conformance (DMARC) policies to prevent phishers from using your organization’s domain to send spoof emails.
 These policies also authenticate domains to filter legitimate email domains from hidden phishing domains.